firebase/firebase-cpp-sdk/README.md

 The following prerequisites are required when building the libraries for desktop platforms.

-- [OpenSSL](https://www.openssl.org/), needed for Realtime Database
+- [OpenSSL](https://www.openssl.org/), needed for Realtime Database and Cloud Firestore
 - [Protobuf](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md),
-  needed for Remote Config
+  needed for Remote Config and Cloud Firestore

 ### Prerequisites for Windows
 Prebuilt packages for openssl can be found using google and if CMake fails to